 History of ISIMS

-BRIEF HISTORY OF CONFERENCES IN IMS AND THE SOCIETY FOR ION MOBILITY SPECTROMETRY
+BRIEF HISTORY OF THE SOCIETY FOR ION MOBILITY SPECTROMETRY AND ITS CONFERENCES

 Before 1992, the community of IMS researchers, developers, manufacturers, and prospective users had met in several general conferences including a 1988 Meeting of the Chemical Congress of North America in Toronto Ontario (a joint meeting of chemical societies in Canada, Mexico and the USA) and at a FAASC meeting in 1990 in Anaheim California.
 Another small meeting of IMS researchers, largely with discussion of details of IMS technology, occurred at Snow Bird, Utah in 1991.
 These meetings highlighted the isolation and lack of communication generally felt by those working in IMS and the need for a dedicated program where discussions could be frank, informal, and mutually helpful.
 The idea of a conference for discussions and exchanges of ideas and findings was established during the Snow Bird meeting.